spike1292/rxjs-typescript-training/readme.md

 Create an Observable `intervalProcess$` from `intervalTick$` which calls `programmaticCommandSubject.next({ count: newCount })` with the new count value on every tick.
 For now increment it by 1 every tick.
 Add the `intervalProcess$` Observable to the Observable you have subscribed to under the SUBSCRIBE section.
 The counter should work again now.

+The local state variable and observable that updated it via tap can be removed now.
+It is discouraged to mutate and use state from outside of the observable stream inside of it.
+The scan solution we just implemented keeps the state internal to the stream.

 ## 04 - Reset

 The reset button currently resets the state due to the command it emits to the `counterCommands$` stream, but the input values are not currently updated.
 Under the SIDE EFFECTS - UI INPUTS section implement Observables that set the input values whenever the state values change using the `counterUI.render...InputValue` methods and `tap`.
 The intermediate observables should help with this.